Richardson2512/testlattice-backend/FRONTEND_IMPLEMENTATION_COMPLETE.md

 **All requested features have been successfully implemented in the frontend!**

-The TestLattice frontend now includes:
+The Rihario frontend now includes:
 - ✅ Beautiful device/browser selection UI
 - ✅ Cross-browser testing support
 - ✅ Comprehensive results display